Project Status

 "The water situation affects my health and the health of my one and a half year [old] child Esther.
 Last month, we had stomach aches and diarrhea, which lasted for 4 days.
 We spent a lot of money on treatment," said 42-year-old housewife Agnes Angeya.

-"As a farmer, it cost me a lot [of time] missing [my] garden for all the four days.
+"As a farmer, it cost me a lot [of time], missing [my] garden for all the four days.
 With the poor rains nowadays, I missed planting on time, and all the plants didn't come out well, which will result in low output.
-The frequent sickness also makes me weak, leading to [a] reduction in energy levels affecting [my] work and output," concluded Agnes, seen below.
+The frequent sickness also makes me weak, leading to [a] reduction in energy levels, affecting [my] work and output," concluded Agnes, seen below.

 "Most times, I miss going to school because of diarrhea and headache.
-Last term, I did not perform well, and the teachers started giving me as an example [of someone] that misses class, and now his performance is poor," said 13-year-old Patrick R., seen below collecting water.
+Last term, I did not perform well, and the teachers started giving me as an example [of someone] that misses class, and now my performance is poor," said 13-year-old Patrick R., seen below collecting water.

 The pool of water can not provide enough water to sustain the entire community, especially in the dry season.
 When it is the rainy season, other challenges exist because it is hard to access when the area becomes muddy and slippery.